 Applicant Informatio n

 Name

-SSN
+SSN -

-Date of Birth
+Date of Birth MM/DD/YYYY

-MM/DD/YYYY

 Mailing Address Street

 City, State, Zip

-Phone Number

-Include area code
+Phone Number Include area code

-Email Address Required
+Email Address Required -

 College(s) Attending

-Class Standing Freshman Soph homoro 🗖 luntos Cantos
+Class Standing ing Freshman Sophomore Junior Senior

-Class Standing nomore Julior Selior

-Housing Declaration

-An unaccompanied homeless youth is an individual under age 21 who is not in the physical custody of their parent or guardian, and lacks a fixed, regular, and adequate nighttime residence.
+Housing Declaration An unaccompanied homeless youth is an individual under age 21 who is not in the physical custody of their parent or guardian, and lacks a fixed, regular, and adequate nighttime residence.

 In order to qualify for Passport to Careers assistance as an unaccompanied homeless youth after July 1, 2019, a student's status as an unaccompanied homeless youth within the prior one-year period must be verified through review of the information provided below.

 I live with a parent or guardian: Yes □ No

-Living Situation (check all that apply): Hotel o r motel
+Living Situation (check o all that apply): Hotel o r motel

 Shelter or other temporary housing program

 Couch s surfing

 Car, par rk, campsite or sleeping on the street

 Transiti onal housing

-Double d up with another family due to hardship
+Doubled d up with another family due to hardship

-In a resi electric idence with inadequate facilities (no heat city) , water or
+In a resi electric idence with inadequate facilities (no hear city) t, water or

-Other
+Descript Student Harris an Overtion i Other Book 1 of f ,

-Passport Student Housing Questionnaire Page 1 of 2 ?
+Passport Student Housin ng westionnaire Page 1 of 2 £

-12.12 Supplemental Documentation - select one Attaching documentation verifying unaccompanied home lessness By checking this box, you declare that you are able to provide unaccompanied homeless youth from an authorized official such social worker, shelter manager, case manager, or church official documentation to this application. n as a McKinney-Vento liaison, Unable to obtain documentation verifying unaccompanie d homelessness By checking this box, you declare you are unable to provide independent of the verification, please situation qualifying you as an unaccompanied homeless youth and documentation from an authorized official.
+1.44 Supplemental Documentation - select one Attaching documentation verifying unaccompanied homel essness By checking this box, you declare that you are able to provide unaccompanied homeless youth from an authorized official such social worker, shelter manager, case manager, or church official documentation to this application. as a McKinney-Vento liaison, Unable to obtain documentation verifying unaccompanied homelessness By checking this box, you declare you are unable to provide independent unaccompanied homeless youth.
+In place of the verification, please situation qualifying you as an unaccompanied homeless youth and educumentation from an authorized official.
 Attach any information statements.
-If you have chosen to leave your parents' home, you were at risk of harm if you continued living with your parents. e attach a letter explaining your explaining why you are unable to get n you may have in support of your Notice of Verification WSAC reserves the right to verify information provided by you collection of additional documentation and personal interviews.
-HE NOTE OF THE SECOND OF THE Student Consent I grant permission to discuss my eligibility for the Passport to Co aid office and support staff at the college I attend.
-I also auth of the information provided in this application with appropriate Vento liaison, social worker, shelter manager, case manager, d person(s) in an official capacity. orize the sharing and verification e officials, such as my McKinney- By signing below, I certify that all the information provided on documentation is complete and correct.
-I understand if I intention information, I may be legally responsible and could be require receive. nally provide false or misleading Student Signature Date Passport to Careers Program PO Box 43430 Olympia, WA 98504-3430
+If you have chosen to leave your parents' home, you were at risk of harm if you continued living with your parents. attach a letter explaining your explaining why you are unable to get you may have in support of your Notice of Verification WSAC reserves the right to verify information provided by you collection of additional documentation and personal interviews.
+Student Consent on this application through the Student Consent I grant permission to discuss my eligibility for the Passport to Co aid office and support staff at the college I attend.
+I also autho of the information provided in this application with appropriate Vento liaison, social worker, shelter manager, case manager, ch person(s) in an official capacity. orize the sharing and verification officials, such as my McKinney- By signing below, I certify that all the information provided on to documentation is complete and correct.
+I understand if I intention information, I may be legally responsible and could be required receive. nally provide false or misleading Student Signature Date Passport to Careers Program PO Box 43430 Olympia, WA 98504-3430